somesocks/callback-patterns/README.md

 **Kind**: static method of [<code>callback-patterns</code>](#callback-patterns)
 **Params**

-- taskFunction <code>taskFunction</code> - the task function to memoize.
+- CallbackTask <code>CallbackTask</code> - the task function to memoize.
 - [keyFunction] <code>function</code> - a function that synchronously generates a key for a request.
 - [cache] <code>object</code> - a pre-filled cache to use